mpa139/allanlab/_pages/slcn_timeline.md

 ## Timeline
 1. Preliminary phase opens: TBC
-2. Preliminary phase closes: TBC
+2. Preliminary phase closes: TBC (expected to be: end of June)
 3. Final phase opens: TBC
-4. Final phase closes: TBC (expected end of August)
+4. Final phase closes: TBC (expected to be: end of August)
 5. Notification of results: TBC

 ## Phase descriptions